Gee-H (navigation): A new approach

 Oboe was limited to one aircraft because the onboard transponder would send pulses every time the ground stations queried them.
 If more than one aircraft turned on their transponder, the ground stations would start to receive several return pulses for every query, with no way to distinguish between them.
 One solution to this problem is to have each Oboe station send out a slightly different signal, normally by changing the envelope of the signal it broadcasts to the aircraft.
 Similar stations with different signal modifications can be situated around the UK, so that all of them are visible to an aircraft over Germany.
 An aircraft that turns on its transponder will receive and re-transmit signals from all of them.
 Although all of the ground stations will receive all of the signals, they can pick out their own by looking for their unique signal.
 This change allows many Oboe stations to be operational at the same time, although it does not help the situation if more than one aircraft turns on their transponder.

-Now consider reversing the location of the transmitters and receivers, so that the receiver is on the aircraft and the transmitter on the ground.
-Now every aircraft generates a different signal pattern, and the operators on the aircraft can look for their own signal and ignore the others.
+Swapping the transmitters and receivers, so that the receiver is on the aircraft and the transmitter on the ground means that each aircraft generates a different signal pattern, and the operators on the aircraft can look for their own signal and ignore the others.
 Any number of aircraft can use the same station at the same time.
 As long as the ground station is equipped to quickly turn the signals around and the aircraft do not query too often, the chance of more than one aircraft querying the station at the very same time is low.
 This is the basic concept behind Gee-H.

 Gee-H

 The first radio navigation system to be operated by Bomber Command was Gee.
 This operated by sending out two pulses of known timing from ground stations which were picked up by the aircraft and read on an oscilloscope.
 The timing between transmissions was not fixed and varied from station to station, so the equipment in the bomber had a system that allowed it to adjust for this.
 The receiver had a local oscillator that provided a time base generator that could be adjusted.
 When the receiver was first turned on, the pulses from the ground station would move across the display because the two time bases were not synchronized.
 The operator then tuned their oscillator until the pulses stopped moving, which meant that the local oscillator was now at precisely the same pulse frequency as that in the ground station.
-The receiver had two complete systems of this type, allowing the operator to receive signals from two stations and easily compare them and make simultaneous measurements.
+The receiver had two systems of this type, allowing the operator to receive signals from two stations and easily compare them and make simultaneous measurements.